vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_admiral_access_error.md

 1. Verify that the PSC registration was successful and that the logs do not have error messages.
 If the registration was not sucessful, try the process again.
 For more information see [Registration with Platform Service Controller Fails](ts_psc_registration_error.md).
 2. Make sure that the registered PSC instance is accessible from the deployed OVA and from all the containers running within the OVA.
 3. If the Management Portal was running during the PSC registration, restart the Management Portal and the vSphere Integrated Containers Registry after the registration process is complete.

+    For more information about restarting services, see [Restart the vSphere Integrated Containers Services](restart_services.md).